MicrosoftDocs/dynamics365smb-docs/business-central/copilot-overview.md

 You can extend and enhance Copilot in Business Central by using tools that are part of Business Central's standard development platform.
 Learn more in [Integrating AI using Developer Tools for Copilot](/dynamics365/business-central/dev-itpro/developer/ai-integration-landing-page).

 You can also connect copilots by using Copilot Studio.
 In addition, you can implement your own standalone AI-powered apps and services that connect to Business Central.
-Learn more in [Adopt, extend and build Copilot experiences across the Microsoft Cloud](/microsoft-cloud/dev/copilot/overview).
+Learn more in [Adopt, extend, and build Copilot experiences across the Microsoft Cloud](/microsoft-cloud/dev/copilot/overview).

 ## How do I stay up with the latest news about Copilot in Business Central?